 The most intensive entity resolution processing occurs during the initial loading of historical data or during the addition of new data source(s) into an existing repository.
-The largest impact and benefit with scaling will be seen during these operations.
+The largest impact and benefit of scaling will be seen during these operations.

-To address the scaling requirements, Senzing has implemented sharding to provide broad application aware horizontal scaling.
-Coupled with the removal of database transactions - contention is handled directly by Senzing - this eliminates the need for expensive cross talk between database servers allowing individual database instances to be used for scaling.
+To address the scaling requirements, Senzing has implemented sharding to provide broad application-aware horizontal scaling.
+Coupled with the removal of database transactions - contention is handled directly by Senzing - this eliminates the need for expensive cross-talk between database servers allowing individual database instances to be used for scaling.

 Sharding in its full form provisions the distribution of tables across multiple services and requires operational and hardware overhead.
 This is so ingrained into Senzing, the API data layer automatically optimizes joins and secondary index usage on the fly to best utilize tables co-located in the same database instance.
 Due to the complexity of management and immaturity of tooling, full sharding capability is considered experimental.
 That said, the ability to move groups of tables to different database instances for scaling is mainstream; the Senzing App ships configured utilizing a three SQLite database cluster out of the box.

 The improvement in throughput and performance with sharding varies based on the deployment hardware and data being processed.
-To give an example, with consideration to the Senzing App and an initial 10 million record ingestion, it's usual to see a two to three fold increase using the default three SQLite nodes versus only a single one.
+To give an example, with consideration to the Senzing App and an initial 10 million record ingestion, it's usual to see a two to three-fold increase using the default three SQLite nodes versus only a single one.

-Now we'll explore setting up a three node database cluster for the Senzing APIs to balance simplicity and efficiency.
+Now we'll explore setting up a three-node database cluster for the Senzing APIs to balance simplicity and efficiency.

 - Install Senzing APIs

 - Understanding of configuring Senzing database connections